jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 When set, the configuration subsystem is looking for a parameter set with the specified name.

-A parameter set is a YAML dict or using a special syntax in DynamoDB.
+A parameter set is a YAML dict (or using a special syntax in DynamoDB).

 Ex: